pnp/blog/content/post/Listview-threashold-APIs/index.md

 > Microsoft lists is **not** a relational database!

-Now that we've got that out of the way this post will summarize my experiences working with large lists, some with upwards of 500k elements, without folders, it's more then possible - is it a good idea? - let's have a look.
+Now that we've got that out of the way this post will summarize my experiences working with large lists, some with upwards of 500k elements, without folders, it's more than possible - is it a good idea? - let's have a look.

 ## What is the list view threshold, and why it's there

-If you've worked with SharePoint as a dev for some time, you've eventually run into the issue of ["The number of items in this list exceeds the list view threshold"](https://learn.microsoft.com/en-us/sharepoint/troubleshoot/lists-and-libraries/items-exceeds-list-view-threshold), Microsoft has a few tips on it, the main one being "use modern" - well that doesn't help you when you're using the APIs, not even via Graph, so what do you do?
+If you've worked with SharePoint as a dev for some time, you've eventually run into the issue of ["The number of items in this list exceeds the list view threshold"](https://learn.microsoft.com/en-us/sharepoint/troubleshoot/lists-and-libraries/items-exceeds-list-view-threshold), Microsoft has a few tips on it, the main one being "use modern" - well that doesn't help you when you're using the APIs, not even via Graph API, so what do you do?

 Firstly, I want to address why it's there, I've seen a lot of people saying Microsoft should just remove the limit, you could do that on-premise, but I genuinely disagree with this stance, it's there for performance reasons, but also as a dev you should really stop and think "am I doing something wrong here" anytime you're fetching 5000 rows at once from a SharePoint list.